 Accordingly, the concept of the economic agent “as someone who pursues his own interest” and “who must be left alone” (270) became the grid on which governments began to organise social life.
 (Madra and Adaman 696)

 But homo economics is not merely descriptive, it is a performative term–it transforms people into that kind of person.
-In other words, it is normative rather than empirical term.
+In other words, it is a normative rather than empirical term.
 Economic man becomes the norm; it becomes naturalized so that it becomes very difficult to think in other ways.

 Within this frame of governmentality, neoliberal thought occludes the performative nature of the figure of homo economicus and takes it to be descriptive of the anthropological subject’s reality . . .
 [The] neoliberal ontological project therefore demands, and on occasion elicits, homo economicus-like behaviour from subjects (Madra and Adaman 696)